camoverride/lit/README.md

-# Books
+# lit

-These are books that I've enjoyed or found useful.
-I've skimmed all of them, but have only read the ones that have been checked-off.
+This is a collection of technical books and papers that I've enjoyed.
 I can't guarantee that all of these books have been acquired in a lawful way.
 Have fun.

+## Books

 - math/stats
     - [ ] The Princeton Companion to Mathematics